jason-davey/studio/TECHNICAL_SPEC.md

 - **`activePageBlueprint` (State in `src/app/page.tsx`):** Holds `PageBlueprint` data, loaded in Step 1, previewed in Step 2, modified in Step 3.
 - **A/B Test Configurations (Step 4 in `src/app/page.tsx`):** Local storage management for A/B Hero variants (headline, sub-headline, CTA, campaignFocus).
 (Future: Could migrate to Firestore for authenticated users).
 - **Firebase Integration:**
     - Firebase Authentication for user login/registration.
+The selected "Primary Interest" during registration is not currently saved to the user profile.
     - Prepares JSON for `heroConfig` (Remote Config).
 Actual A/B test setup in Firebase Console.
 - **Genkit/AI:** `suggestHeroCopyFlow` called from client-side in Step 4.
 - **Datadog RUM:** Initialized in `layout.tsx`.